jneidel/signal-cli-to-file/README.md

 - Everything is written to one single "inbox" directory
 - Errors are also written into that same directory (you can quickly see if something went wrong)
 - In case of naming collision: append instead of overwrite
-- Filenames past 60 characters are shortend
+- Filenames past 60 characters are shortened
 - A colon (`:`) in the first line of the message is meant to specify the file name
 - If there an attachment comes with a message the message will be used for the file name
+- Edits are discarded
 - Single script file, no dependencies

 While the scripts generally work, bugs or some misbehaviors are to be expected.